Sunday, 8 June 2014

 020. Bhera: Sher Shah Suri Mosque, Bhera City Gates & Old Houses

-Foundations of the modern city were laid by Sher Shah Suri (1540 - 1545 AD).
-His army almost destroyed the old city of Bhera (exact circumstances are not known to me) and he decided to construct a new city nearby at the present location.
-He constructed a splendid mosque in the city which still exists with all its glory.
-During the Mughal period it was an important city and a royal mint existed here to mint coins.
+The foundations of the modern city were laid by Sher Shah Suri (reigned 1540–1545 AD).
+His army almost destroyed the old city of Bhera (the exact circumstances are not known to me), and he decided to construct a new city nearby, at the present location.
+He also built a splendid mosque in the city, which still exists in all its glory.

 Front view of the mosque.
 Main Entrance.
 (09.04.2011.)